 Anxiety often means different things to different people, but there are some common symptoms that you might be experiencing.
-These may include:

 We know so much now about anxiety and other mental health issues; I have a toolbox of evidenced-based techniques that will help you, not only manage your anxiety symptoms, but will also give you the control back so that you are no longer at the mercy of these feelings and sensations.